 The advent of 5G has cast a considerable amount of doubt and fear across the IoT landscape, as many developers, systems integrators, network operators and business decision makers determine how to move forward with their application development and IoT deployment plans.

-At Digi, we help customers build things.
+At Digi, we help customers build products and deploy intelligent networks.
 Therefore, our point of view is pragmatic.
 What do our customers need to know now, and when does 5G become actionable?
-In my interview with Harald Remmert, Digi Director of Engineering and an expert in network technology, we examine whats real.
+In this interview with Harald Remmert, Digi Director of Engineering and an expert in network technology, we examine whats real.

 Timing of 5G

-Harald: There is no target date.
-Its a constant improvement process and driven by location and the number of devices by location.
+There is no target date.
+It's a constant improvement process and driven by location and the number of devices by location.

 5G Bandwidth, Throughput and IoT

 Most business forums talk as if 5G is synonymous with higher bandwidth and throughput.
 But most of the IoT is about the low Cats.
 What does 5G mean for people thinking about the low Cats?